-showing that $\mathbb{P}(\sum{i=1}^{\infty} Z_i')$ decays exponentially, which completes the proof. \square
+showing that $\mathbb{P}(\sum{i=1}^{\infty} Z'i)$ decays exponentially, which completes the proof.

-Remark 3: Theorem 2 shows that if $\kappa\lambda(2\alpha+r)^2$ is sufficiently small, the distribution of the size of a mobile botnet exhibits exponential decay.
+Remark 4: Theorem 2 shows that if $\kappa\lambda(2\alpha + r)^2$ is sufficiently small, the distribution of the size of a mobile botnet exhibits at least exponential decay; i.e., its tail distribution is bounded from above by an exponential distribution.
 In this case, it is quite unlikely that a botnet can infect a large number of nodes in the network and cause severe impacts on mobile services.

-C. Experimental Evaluation
+3.3 Experimental Evaluation

 In addition to theoretical analysis, we use experiments based on mobility traces to investigate mobile botnet propagation in realistic environments.
 In our experiments, we generate mobile nodes on a fixed-size map.
 Each node moves around according to realistic mobility traces.
 We randomly choose one node as the initially infected node that attempts to propagate malware to other vulnerable nodes.
+If a node moves into the wireless transmission range of an infected node and at the same time it is vulnerable, it will become an infected node that starts to infect others.